 A group for managers, corporate recruiters, headhunters, HR folks and now you.
 Claims to be the biggest HR group on LinkedIn and the most active for discussions.

-A group by my buddy Dan Schwabel about how to use your brand for your job search and career in general.
+A group by Dan Schawbel about how to use your brand for your job search and career in general.

 A group for optimistic people who believe in the power of positive thinking and concentrate on the good rather than the bad.
 Obviously very useful when looking for jobs in this day and age.